 - Rent Control / Increase Limitations.
-Wisconsin state landlords can raise rent as long as appropriate notice is given.
+Wisconsin state landlords can raise rent if appropriate notice is given.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, Wisconsin landlords must provide 28 days notice from next rent due date.
+It is customary for a Wisconsin landlord to provide 28 days’ notice from next rent due date.

 - Late Rent Fees.
 Wisconsin state landlords may charge for late rent fees only if it is indicated in the lease.

 A Wisconsin landlord must abide by the written rental agreement.
 However, a landlord may increase rent at any time on a month-to-month tenant so long as the appropriate notice is provided.

 According to the Federal Fair Housing Act, it is illegal for a Wisconsin landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 It is also illegal for a Wisconsin landlord to increase rent in retaliation for a tenant filing a claim regarding the health and safety of the property with the appropriate agency, complaining to the landlord about code violations, or exercising his/her tenant rights (Wisconsin Statute 704.45).